aaronshaf/react-toggle/README.md

-A style-components version of [Arron Shaf's](http://aaronshaf.github.io/react-toggle/) toggle component.
+A styled-components version of [Arron Shaf's](http://aaronshaf.github.io/react-toggle/) toggle component.

 An elegant, accessible toggle component for React.
 Also a glorified checkbox.